 information/

-Through her work, McCredie pushes viewers to engage with the gravity of political and humanitarian struggles, past and present.
-She sees art as both archive and catalyst—evidence of history and an urgent call to action.
-A reminder that oppression is interconnected, and so too must be resistance.
+Through her work, McCredie asks people to face the weight of political and humanitarian struggles, past and present.
+She sees art as both record and spark, keeping history alive while pushing for change.
+It’s a reminder that oppression is connected, and so is resistance.